 Of course, as soon as I saw this feature launch I had to try it right away.
 Here’s what I posted:

 - While posting these are great… once you post it, that’s it.
-You can’t edit tagged people or the order of the multi (but changing the tagged location is still possible).
+You can’t rearrange the order of the multi (but changing the tagged location is still possible).
 So hit “Share” when you’re finally ready!

-- For Business accounts, your Insights & Promote buttons may not work.
+- For Business accounts, your Insights & Promote buttons may not work at times.

 As you can see, there are still a lot of kinks to work out but it’s a nice addition to Instagram.
-I hope the things I pointed out were overlooked & will get fixed, rather than having been already noted & thrown out the window from the getgo.
+I hope the things I pointed out will get fixed over time!

 What do you think of this new feature so far?